Research

 This research involves mathematical models that ideally allow the personalization of radiation treatment based on clinical and physiological features of the patient and the tumor.
 I am mainly interested in statistical methods to model the response of normal and cancerous tissues to inonizing radiation in order to predict normal tissue complication (NTCP) or tumor control probabilities (TCP), respectively.
 Besides physical treatment parameters such as delivered dose, such models can use biological and clinical factors as predictors, e.g. tumor stage, hypoxia, certain blood parameters etc.

 Besides classical approaches that usually model TCP or NTCP as generalized linear functions of certain variables, e.g. delivered dose to the tumor or organ at risk, respectively, there exist some data-driven approaches that try to incorporate all the relevant variables and their possible interactions to predict the outcome of interest.
 In particular, machine learning methods such as Support Vector Machines, have been shown to be effective tools for this aim.
-In addition, I try to make use of survival analysis techniques such as frailty models and cure rate models in order to account for the latent biological processes that take place during the time after treatment and influence NTCP, TCP or overall survival probability.
+In addition, I have also used survival analysis techniques such as frailty models and cure rate models in order to account for the latent biological processes that take place during the time after treatment and influence NTCP, TCP or overall survival probability.

 It appears that there is a strong interaction between the patient’s metabolism and that of the tumor.
 For example, more and more studies point towards a highly increased risk of persons with Metabolic Syndrome for developing cancers of various origins.
 Increased levels of glucose, insulin and insulin-like growth factor (IGF) 1 are discussed as possible causes.
 Patients with advanced cancers, on the other hand, exhibit an altered metabolic state characterized through chronic inflammation with concurrent insulin resistance of normal tissues and muscle protein loss.
 This indicates that such patients might have altered nutritional needs.